vuquangkhtn/problems-solving/interview-questions/general.md

 Some options available through the language itself are:

-Global Variables: You can use global variables, or perhaps a global object to centralize state.
-The problem with this approach is that it can become quite unmanageable for large applications.
-It’s also a lot harder to maintain local state inside single components.
+- Global variables: Centralize state in global variables or a global object.
+This can become unmanageable for large applications and makes local state harder to maintain.

-Module Pattern: You can use this pattern to encapsulate state and provide a clear API to manage it.
-You would have to instantiate local instances of these modules for individual components.
+- Module pattern: Encapsulate state and provide a clear API to manage it.
+Instantiate local instances for individual components.

-Pub/Sub Pattern: This option is more sophisticated, and it decouples state changes using event-driven architecture.
-It’s a more complex solution, but it provides a bigger flexibility.
+- Pub/Sub pattern: Decouple state changes using event-driven architecture.
+More complex, but flexible.

-State Management Libraries: You can always use something like Redux or similar libraries without frameworks.
+- State management libraries: Use Redux or similar libraries even without frameworks.

 ### Popular State Managements
 <!-- id: t@x*lA5n0K, noteType: Basic-66869 -->

-- Redux: Predictable state container - Zustand: state-management solution using simplified flux principles.
-The store is a hook which can be used anywhere, no provider needed. - RxJS: a library for reactive programming using Observables - React-query: data-fetching library for React. it makes fetching, caching, synchronizing and updating server state in React applications easier
+- Redux: predictable state container.
+- Zustand: state management using simplified Flux principles; store is a hook usable anywhere, no provider needed.
+- RxJS: library for reactive programming using Observables.
+- React Query: data-fetching library for React; handles fetching, caching, synchronizing, and updating server state.

 ### How to write effective unit test
 <!-- id: lyg>gf8Nk-, noteType: Basic-66869 -->

-Test Small Pieces of Code in Isolation Follow Arrange, Act, Assert Keep Tests Short and simple Cover Happy Path First then Test Edge Cases Write Tests Before Fixing Bugs Make Them Performant Keep Them Stateless and consistent Use Descriptive Names
+- Test small pieces of code in isolation.
+- Follow Arrange–Act–Assert.
+- Keep tests short and simple.
+- Cover happy path first, then test edge cases.
+- Write tests before fixing bugs.
+- Make them performant.
+- Keep them stateless and consistent.
+- Use descriptive names.

 ### What is Bundler?
 Webpack vs Rollup vs Parcel
 <!-- id: ifN|rI<[%Q, noteType: Basic-66869 -->